cuboost/Cuboost/README.md

 # About Me

 👋 Hi, I was out of names so I decided to call myself after my first Unity game, Cuboost (What can I say, I was out of ideas).
-I work alone to create simple things that can help us in our everyday life.
-I put all my creations on my [website](https://cuboost.vercel.app/).
+I try to create simple things that might help us in our daily lives.
+I put some of my creations on my [website](https://cuboost.vercel.app/).

 (Please don't look at my stats, last time I checked it was a C... 😔)